joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6074450/2025/01/24/winnipeg-jets-logan-stanley-mailbag-walton-he-barlow/

 **NFL Playoffs betting sees $1.3M bet on Chiefs, sportsbooks ‘rooting for Eagles’**\
-`Sportsbooks are seeing a lot of action on the playoff-darling Commanders ahead of the conference championship games. `\
+`Read for big bets, plus sportsbooks are seeing a lot of action on the playoff-darling Commanders ahead of the conference championship games.`\
 https://nytimes.com/athletic/6084439/2025/01/24/nfl-playoffs-betting-odds-chiefs-bills-commanders-eagles/

 **Drew Doughty is coming back — how much should the Kings alter their successful blue line?**\